BILL MOYERS: This week on Moyers & Company, Nobel laureate Joseph Stiglitz.

-If we just had a fair tax system, to tax capital at the same rate that we tax ordinary individuals, if we just made those people in that upper 1 percent pay their fair share of the taxes they got 22.5 percent of the income, well, let's make sure that they pay a commensurate part of our income tax, if we had taxes that would be designed to improve our environment.
+If we just had a fair tax system, to tax capital at the same rate that we tax ordinary individuals, if we just made those people in that upper one percent pay their fair share of the taxes.
+They got 22.5 percent of the income, well, let's make sure that they pay a commensurate part of our income tax, if we had taxes that would be designed to improve our environment.
+If we--

 BILL MOYERS: You mean by taxing pollution?

 JOSEPH E. STIGLITZ: A general principle that we've known for a long time, a lot better to tax bad things than good things.
 Rather than tax people who work, let's shift some of that burden into things that are bad, like pollution.